 Potential new director candidates are identified through various methods; the Nominating and Governance Committee welcomes suggestions from directors, members of management, and stockholders.
 From time to time, the Nominating and Governance Committee uses outside consultants to assist with identifying potential director candidates.
 For all potential candidates, the Nominating and Governance Committee considers all factors it deems relevant, such as a candidate's personal and professional integrity and sound judgment, business and professional skills and experience, independence, possible conflicts of interest, diversity, and the potential for effectiveness, in conjunction with the other directors, to serve the long-term interests of the stockholders.
 While there is no formal policy with regard to consideration of diversity in identifying director nominees, the Committee considers diversity in business experience, professional expertise, gender and ethnic background, along with various other factors when evaluating director nominees.
 The Committee uses a matrix of functional and industry experiences to develop criteria to select candidates.
-Before being nominated by the Nominating and Governance Committee, including the Non-Executive Chairman of the Board.
+Before being nominated by the Nominating and Governance Committee, director candidates are interviewed by the Chief Executive Officer and a minimum of two members of the Nominating and Governance Committee, including the Non-Executive Chairman of the Board.
 Additional interviews typically include other members of the Board, representatives from senior levels of management and an outside consultant.